-Prerequisite: Completion of Math 104 with at least a C or P, or placement through the assessment process Hours per term: 54 lecture
+Prerequisite(s): Completion of MATH 104 Algebra II or with at least a C or P Hours per term: 54 lecture

 The study of trigonometric functions analytically and graphically, in both Cartesian and polar coordinates.
 Course will cover solving trigonometric equations using identities and inverse functions and applying these concepts to right and oblique triangles, the unit circle, vectors, complex numbers and other applications.
 Not repeatable.
-Transfer: (CSU)(CSU-GE: B4)
+Transfer: (CSU) (CSU-GE: B4) (C-ID MATH 851)